CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 > As a sender, what are the list of reports I sent out grouped by receiver?

-> As a receiver, what are the reports were sent to me in a date range?
+> As a receiver, what are the reports that were sent to me in a date range?

 #### Store the origin details on each child item and create a new table that links an origin report to all delivered items

 There is a current solution where each child item contains a link to the origin report (`origin_report_id`/`origin_report_index`) that enables quickly starting at the bottom of a lineage graph and jumping back up to the original source.
-A similar method could be done for going from an original report to it's terminal items by creating a new table that maps the origin report and index to a delivered report and index.
+A similar method could be done for going from an original report to its terminal items by creating a new table that maps the origin report and index to a delivered report and index.

 ```mermaid